Queen consort: Titles

-The second position most important in the Ottoman Empire after the sultan himself and being at the same level of power and hierarchy as Valide sultan.The title was in its greatest splendor of power from its first bearer Hurrem Sultan when the marriage ceremony was given around the years 1528 and 1533 (The exact date is unknown), during this period this title was given use as Empress later it would be given use as Imperial Consort or Royal Wife during the period of use by Nurbanu Sultan and Safiye Sultan The title would lose great value and power in the 17th century with the Consorts of Ibrahim I, the only Consorts who had power in the reign of Ibrahim I were, Saliha Dilaşub Sultan and Hatice Muazzez Sultan, this title would once again have importance with Emetullah Rabia Gülnuş Sultan as Grand Imperial Consort,The Haseki Sultan would have a great significant influence on the affairs of the empire.
-She had great power in the court and her own rooms (always adjacent to her husband) and state staff.
-In particular during the 16th century, in a period known as the "Sultanate of Women", with Hurrem Sultan.

 Role

 The traditional historiography on queenship has created an image of a queen who is a king's "helpmate" and provider of heirs.
 They had power within the royal household and partially within the court.
 Their duty was running the royal household smoothly, such as directing the children's education, supervising the staff, and managing the private royal treasury.
 They unofficially acted as hostesses, ensuring the royal family was not involved in scandals and giving gifts to high-ranking officials in a society where this was important to maintain bonds.
 As a result, consorts were expected to act as wise, loyal, and chaste women.

-Some royal consorts from foreign origins have served roles as transfers of culture.
+Some royal consorts of foreign origin have served as cultural transmitters.
 Due to their unique position of being reared in one culture and then, when very young, promised into marriage in another land with a different culture, they have served as a cultural bridge between nations.
-Based on their journals, diaries, and accounts, some exchanged and introduced new forms of art, music, religion, and fashion.
+Based on their journals, diaries, and other autobiographical or historical accounts, some exchanged and introduced new forms of art, music, religion, and fashion.